maciejg-git/simple-analytics/README.md

 # simple-analytics

 Super simple analytics script that tracks visits of your pages.
-It uses Supabase by default but can be easily modified to send data to any backend.
+It uses Supabase API by default but can be easily modified to send data to any backend.

-### Features
+## Features

-- super simple
+- super small and simple
 - tracks views per hostname and pathname, including date, referrer and user agent
 - totally private
 - easy to self-host, just create supabase project and run few SQL scripts
 - tracks views by default, but can be extended to track anything by dispatching custom events

-### Usage
+## Usage

 Create a Supabase project and run the following SQL to prepare the database and user: